TZstatsADS/Spring2021-Project3-group7/README.md

 Term: Spring 2021

-+ Team ##
++ Team 7
 + Team members
-	+ team member 1
-	+ team member 2
-	+ team member 3
-	+ team member 4
-	+ team member 5
+	+ Daizy Lam
+	+ Daryl Kow
+	+ Ellen Chen
+	+ Peter Kwauk
+	+ Qizhen Yang

-+ Project summary: In this project, we created a classification engine for facial emotion recognition.
++ Project summary:
++ In this project, we created a binary classification engine for facial emotion recognition.
+Our model uses fiducial points extracted from each image as input and outputs a binary label indicating whether the given facial emotion is complex or not.
+We used Gradient Boosting Machines as our baseline model and we ran a total of 6 models to compare their performance in terms of accuracy, AUC, training time and testing time.
+The models we used include XGBoost, Neural Network, Random Forest, SVM and PCA+LDA.
+Cross validation was used for parameter and hyperparameter-tuning purposes.
+In some cases, dimensionality reduction techniques were applied as part of further data preprocessing on top of the extracted fiducial points.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.